BigPolarBear1/factorization_v1/README.md

 # factorization

 Edit: Bleh, my coin just dropped.
 You know how in quadratic sieve, the hard part is finding smooth numbers over a factor base.... actually...
 I just realized my work makes it a lot easier and it was right infront of me all the time.
 I don't know why I didn't make that connection until just now... god damnit.
 I.e if 148 is a coefficient solution, one of its divisors if 37.
 So the square of 148 also has 37 as a divisor.
 Hence by selecting quadratic coefficient solutions, if they contribute a 0 solution, that tells us something about the divisor... hence I am fairly sure that allows someone to quickly find smooth numbers.
 It makes sense in my head... fuck my life, I have to write a PoC and publish it asap, bet these assholes are already patching behind embargo, they must have known about this.
+@Msft I know youre reading this.
+Go to hell.
+This is for my former manager.
+It doesnt matter if you raise the security requirements on rsa certs.
+Im going to drop this PoC and keep going.

 Edit: Changed my mind.
 Going to keep the new research to myself.
 Whoever hires me can have access.
 Tired of this fucking shit.
 Unemployed for nearly 1,5 years now.